Sunday, December 26, 2010

 As Ward Missionaries we explain these concepts to the new members (during personal visits and occasionally during Gospel Essentials lessons).
 I also include a page in the "Welcome Packet" for new members that explains what home teaching and visiting teaching is and another page that explains what the New Member Discussions are.
 Now, the information is being provided, but it doesn't seem like its being made clear enough.
 So, I came up with a sort of "cheat sheet" that explains the 4 types of regular visits that they should be receiving (complete with pictures to help make the distinction easier!).
 See text below:

-contacting me to schedule
+who will be contacting me to schedule

 visits to my home? (and why?)